-I AM BEING SUED FOR A CAR ACCIDENT, DO I NEED MY OWN LAWYER?
+I AM BEING SUED FOR AN ACCIDENT, DO I NEED MY OWN LAWYER?

-Our lawyers represent people who have been injured in a Minnesota auto accident because of someone else’s fault.
+Our attorneys represent people who have been injured in a Minnesota auto accident because of someone else’s fault.
 However, we recently had a call from someone who caused a car accident and was now being sued for property damage (damage to the other driver’s car – fortunately, there was no injury).
-Apparently, the caller’s insurance company wasn’t able to settle with the owner of the car she hit.
+Apparently, the caller’s insurance company wasn’t able to settle with the owner of the car she hit in the accident.
 The caller wanted to know if she needed to hire her own lawyer for the case.
 We thought it would be useful to share our answer with you.

-Our MN car accident lawyers have been involved in this type of situation several times, both representing people who caused the accident and are worried about an excess verdict, and representing many injured people where the insurance company refuses to settle.
-We have also worked with the at-fault driver’s separate lawyer to set up a bad faith claim the insurance claim to protect the driver being sued.
+Our MN auto accident lawyers have been involved in this type of situation several times, both representing people who caused the accident and are worried about an excess verdict, and representing many injured people where the insurance company refuses to settle.
+We have also worked with the at-fault driver’s separate lawyer to set up a bad faith insurance claim to protect the driver being sued.